-Dr. Dominic Rowley says: "Prevention really is the only cure and that is why I so strongly advocate on-going health testing as a regular practice as opposed to a reaction to symptoms."
+Dr. Dominic Rowley says: "Prevention is better than a cure and that is why I so strongly advocate on-going health testing as a regular practice as opposed to a reaction to symptoms."

 If you would like to learn more about how you can better know your health from home with the use of at home health testing, you can contact us directly via live chat or schedule a call with a member of our medical team.

 Track, monitor and improve with LetsGetChecked.
 It's good to know.